E-Fumi/TheAccidentalCastleDreamer/README.md

 ## Network Details

-First things first, this is a work in progress, and while the base of it is solid, various details are going to change in the coming weeks, hopefully bringing with them improvements in performance.
+First things first, this is a work in progress, and while the base of it is (passably) solid, various details are going to change in the coming weeks, hopefully bringing with them improvements in performance.

 ### Data Preparation
 Placeholder text.